| | |

 Orange Teriyaki Sauce

 This post may contain affiliate links.
+Read our disclosure policy.

 Today’s recipe is a yummy sauce that I served over the kalua pork I shared with you yesterday.
 I served the pork on a bed of rice with some stir fry vegetables and topped it off with this simple orange teriyaki sauce.
 It was my version of Rumbi’s rice bowl with kalua pork and orange sauce.

 I loved the pop of orange flavor in this sauce.
 My family however, wished I just used regular teriyaki sauce instead.
 Oh well, at least I appreciated the nice citrus addition to this sauce.
-This orange teriyaki sauce can also be used in place of the regular teriyaki sauce in the teriyaki chicken rice bowls or oven baked teriyaki chicken thighs.
+This sauce can also be used in place of the regular teriyaki sauce in the teriyaki chicken rice bowls or oven baked teriyaki chicken thighs.

 Orange Teriyaki Sauce | realmomkitchen.com